 (1) a.
-Missed Term Exams Worth 20% or More: To apply for an excused absence where the cause is incapacitating illness, a student must present a University of Alberta Medical Statement Form to the instructor within two working days following the missed term exam.
-The University of Alberta Medical Statement Form must be signed by the treating physician and indicate that the student was seen while ill or is under continuing care for a chronic illness.
-In other cases, including domestic affliction or religious conviction, adequate documentation must be provided within two working days following the term exam missed.
-If excusing a student's absence from a term exam, the instructor has the discretion either to waive the exam or require the student to write a make-up exam.
+Missed Term Exams Worth 20% or More of Total Course Work:

+To apply for an excused absence where the cause is incapacitating illness, a student must present a University of Alberta Medical Statement Form to the instructor within two working days following the missed term exam or as soon as the student is able, having regard to the circumstances underlying the absence.
+The University of Alberta Medical Statement Form must be signed by the treating physician (e.g., a University of Alberta Health Centre physician, a student's own family physician, a walk-in clinic physician, or an emergency department physician) and indicate that the student was seen while ill or is under continuing care for a chronic illness.
+In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence.
+The documentation pertaining to the absence must be presented to the instructor within two working days following the missed term exam or as soon as the student is able, having regard to the circumstances underlying the absence.
+If excusing a student's absence from a term exam, the instructor has the discretion either to waive the term exam, or require the student to write

+Note: The University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrar.ualberta. ca, and is available at the University Health Centre.
+It is important for students to be aware that a Medical Statement Form cannot be provided by the University Health Centre if they were not examined by a physician at the time of their illness.

+- Missed Term Exams Worth Less Than 20% of the Total Course b.
+Work: Instructors may use their discretion to request supporting documentation.
+However, the University Health Centre will not provide a Medical Statement Form.
+Students must seek an excused absence from the course instructor within two working days following the term exam missed or as soon as the student is able, having regard to the circumstances underlying the absence.
+If excusing a student's absence from a term exam, the instructor has the discretion either to waive the term exam, or require the student to write a make-up exam.
 For a waiver, the percentage weight allotted to the term exam missed is added to the percentage weight allotted to the final exam.
-For a make-up exam, the student is required to write an equivalent exam at a time set by the instructor.
-If the student does not write the assigned make-up exam at the prescribed time, a raw score of zero will be assigned for the missed term exam.

-Note: The University of Alberta Medical Statement Form may be downloaded from the Online Services section of www.registrar.ualberta.ca, and is available at the University Health Centre.

-- b.
-Missed Term Exams Worth Less Than 20%: Instructors cannot require a University of Alberta Medical Statement Form.
-Students must seek an excused absence from the course instructor within two working days following the term exam missed.
-If excusing a student's absence from a term exam, the instructor has the discretion either to waive the exam or require the student to write a make-up exam.
-For a waiver, the percentage weight allotted to the term exam missed is added to the percentage weight allotted to the final exam.
-For a make-up exam, the student is required to write an equivalent exam at a time set by the instructor.
-If the student does not write the assigned make-up exam at the prescribed time, a raw score of zero will be assigned for the missed term exam. - (2) Missed Final Exams: A student who has missed a final exam because of incapacitating illness, severe domestic affliction or other compelling reason (including religious conviction) may apply for a deferred exam.
+For a makeup exam, the student is required to write an equivalent exam at a time set by the instructor.
+If the student does not write the assigned make-up exam at the prescribed time, a raw score of zero will be assigned for the missed term exam. - P) Missed Final Exams: A student who has missed a final exam because of incapacitating illness, severe domestic affliction or other compelling reason (including religious conviction) may apply for a deferred exam.